jonnonz1/nz-statute-book/acts/public/1992/passports-act-1992.md

 (3) Where the Minister has recalled a certificate of identity under subsection (1)﻿(b), the Minister shall, unless the holder has been issued with a new certificate, forthwith return that certificate to the holder.

 ### 22 Delivery of recalled certificate of identity
-(1) Where the Minister recalls any certificate of identity under section 20 or section 20A or section 21, the holder or other person who has the certificate in his or her possession or under his or her control shall, on demand by an officer, deliver the certificate to the officer.
+(1) Where the Minister recalls any certificate of identity under section 20, 21, or 27GA, the holder or other person who has the certificate in his or her possession or under his or her control shall, on demand by an officer, deliver the certificate to the officer.
 (2) Every person commits an offence against this Act who knowingly fails without reasonable excuse to comply with subsection (1).

 **Issue and cancellation of emergency travel documents**